kidoman/embd/README.md

-straight-forward access to the board's capabilities as well as a plethora of **sensors** (like accelerometers, gyroscopes, thermometers, etc.) and **controllers** (PWM generators, digital-to-analog convertors) for which we have written drivers.
-And when things get serious, you dont have to throw away the code.
-You carry forward the effort onto more custom designed boards where the HAL abstraction of EMBD will save you precious time.
+straight-forward access to the board's capabilities as well as a plethora of **sensors** (like accelerometers, gyroscopes, thermometers, etc.) and **controllers** (PWM generators, digital-to-analog convertors) for which it includes drivers.
+If you move to custom designed boards you have to throw away your code: you carry forward the effort where the HAL abstraction of EMBD will save you precious time.

 Development supported and sponsored by [**SoStronk**](https://www.sostronk.com) and [**ThoughtWorks**](http://www.thoughtworks.com/).